klaytn/klaytn-docs/docs/dapp/tutorials/connecting-metamask.md

 > Here's a simple way.
 [Connect your wallet to the Klaytn Cypress Network (Mainnet)](https://chainlist.org/chain/8217).

-* Click on the upper Networks tab, which is on Ethereum Mainnet as default and select [Add network].
+* Click on the upper Networks tab, which is on Ethereum Mainnet as default, and select [Add network].

 * Enter the Endpoint Node (EN) data of the Klaytn chain.